Skip to content

 Not every capability is a Capability(...) instance in registry.py.
 A capability can also be an inert declaration in the knowledge store that names an Op (a callable registered by ID in the Op registry).
 The capability loader resolves declarations at registry-build time and merges the resulting Capability objects into _REGISTRY alongside the directly-registered ones — a declared capability is indistinguishable at dispatch time except for its op_id field.
 See architecture/data-first-capabilities for the Op registry, the loader, and load-time validation.

-Per-capability is almost always right at runtime.
-Full reload is for code changes, full inventory rebuilds, or panic-mode diagnosis.
+Per-capability re-probe is almost always right at runtime. reload_capability_data is for data changes (declarations, workflows, param schemas) and full inventory rebuilds; an Op code change or a new Op module needs a gateway restart (Ctrl+R).
 The 30s cool-down on per-capability is your friend — it stops aggressive callers from hammering a genuinely-down tool.